Business Analytics

 Normally a 2.1 Honours degree or equivalent qualification acceptable to the University in any discipline to include one module in a quantitative area*.
 Relevant employment experience in a quantitative area may be considered in lieu of a module in a quantitative area and will be considered on a case-by-case basis.

-*This could be a course or module in an area such as Finance, Mathematics, Statistics, Economics, or Physics.
+*This could be a course or module in a broad range of quantitative areas such as Finance, Mathematics, Statistics, Economics, Accounting, Engineering or Physics.
+Equivalent content from across multiple modules will also be considered.

 Please note: international applicants will be required to pay a deposit to secure a place on this course.